An Efficient Augmented Lagrangian Framework for Dynamic Optimal Transport on Surfaces Based on Second-Order Cone Programming Reformulation: Numerical Experiments

 \section{Numerical Experiments}

-In this section, we evaluate the performance of \cref{alg:socinpalm} in solving the discrete surface DOT problem \eqref{eq:opt-ddot} using SOCP reformulation \eqref{eq:opt-ddot-soc-re}.
+In this section, we evaluate the performance of \Cref{alg:socinpalm} for solving the discretized surface DOT problem \eqref{eq:opt-ddot} using the SOCP reformulation \eqref{eq:opt-ddot-soc-re}.
 All numerical experiments were implemented in Python 3.12 on a desktop PC with an Intel Core i9-9900KF CPU (8 cores, 3.60 GHz) and 64 GB of memory.
-The numerical results for the method proposed in this paper can be reproduced using the software package {\tt DOTs-SOCP}, which is available on GitHub\footnote{\url{https://github.com/chlhnu/DOTs-SOCP}}.
-The density functions we used can be arbitrarily modified.
-We measure the accuracy of a computed solution $(\bm\varphi,\q,\bm\alpha_1,\bm\alpha_2)$ to the discrete DOT problem \eqref{eq:opt-ddot} and its dual via the KKT system \eqref{eq:ddot-kkt}.
-For this purpose, we define the relative error estimator
+The numerical results for the method proposed in this paper can be reproduced using the software package {\tt DOTs-SOCP}, available at GitHub\footnote{\url{https://github.com/chlhnu/DOTs-SOCP}.}.